SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

 A module can be dependent of one or more other modules, this is, it could only be taken after member approval on the predecessors modules.
 To determine which are the predecessors modules, the administrator goes to the Module details page and clicks the *New* button in the right upper corner of the Modules Dependencies related list.
 He can type part of the predecessor module name.
 The complete name of the module will be shown in the list.
 The administrator selects the module by clicking its name and presses the *Save* button.
 This action must be repeated for each dependency.

+> At CMS, the course can be filtered by **Dependency** by configuring it at the Courses component.
+The field *Filter By Dependency* must be set to *true*.
+If so, the member will not view a course until he has approved its predecessor(s).

 ## 8. Activating  or Inactivating a Course
 To activate a course, there must be at least one active module for the course.
 The administrator goes to the Course details page, clicks the *Activate* button in the right upper corner of the page and confirm the message.